Pre-application and general advice

 If you wish to research specific property history you should contact the Customer Services team in advance to ensure all the information you require will be available.

 Contact can be made either in person at reception or by email or telephone.
 Please note that at peak times the reception can be extremely busy, therefore if your enquiry is of a complicated nature or you wish to research more than one site we ask that you give 24 hours notice.
 A charge is made for the production of decision notices, plan copying and history searches, etc.

 Please Note: There are no on-site Visitor Spaces but there are Public Car Parks at both the rear (Albion Road) and front (Cinema Car Park) of the Civic Offices.

 Duty planning officer

-A duty planning officer is available between 9.30am to 1pm Monday to Friday to answer planning related queries.
+A duty planning officer is available between 10am to 12 noon Monday to Friday to answer planning related queries.
 This may include permitted development enquiries, questions about current planning applications or straightforward pre-application discussions.
 The duty planning officers will do all they can to help but please remember that the service is not designed to provide detailed advice, which should be done, where necessary, by appointment directly with our planning officers.
 The Duty Planning Officer operates on a rota system and you may be seen by a different person from day to day.

-- Development Control Full details for Development Control
+- Development Control Full Contact Details